-A major concern for most new euchre players have is getting euchred on a hand.
+A major concern that most new euchre players have, is being euchred.
 They feel more confident when they take their partner along.
-So they tend to think they may need help making their point.
+They tend to think help is needed in making their point.
 This same fear keeps many new players from trying to play a hand alone.
-In this article I'll show you a safe way play a lone call with almost no chance of being set.
+In this article, I'll show you the safe way to play a lone while reducing the chance of being euchred.

-In this hand you are the dealer and sit in the South position.
-The bidding gets passed around and you pick up the nine of hearts, calling "going alone".
+In this hand, you are the dealer and sit in the South position.
+The bidding is passed around and you pick up the 9 of hearts and call alone.

-West leads the queen of diamonds (their lead of diamonds was the correct play, next is most always the best lead against a lone call).
+West starts by leading the queen of diamonds (their lead of diamonds was the correct play as next is almost always the best lead against a lone call).
 East plays their ace and you take the trick with your smallest trump.
 One trump is now out of play.
 (That's one trick down, four more to go.)

 Now you lead the right.
 West throws off a spade and East plays the left.
 The fact that East showed void in trump is a warning sign: proceed with caution!
-Three trump have now been played and you still have one in our hand.
+Three trump are played and you still have one in our hand.
 That leaves three possible trump that may be out against you, including the ace.
-Yes, West played the left, but many players will do this and hold the ace of trump back.
-If they do have the ace and hold no spades, leading the king could be an invitation for a euchre.
-(Two tricks down, three tricks to go)
+Yes, West played the left, but many players will hold the ace of trump back.
+If they were to have the ace and had no spades, leading the king could be an invitation for a euchre.
+(Two tricks down with three left)

 You're not worried about West as they don't have trump.
 The safe way to play this is to go fishing for any remaining trump by playing your ace of spades.
-If East still has any they would have to use one to take your ace.
-Then the only concern would be that East is void in spades and holds two trump, one of them would need to be the ace.
+If East still has trump, they would have to use one to take your ace.
+Then the only concern would be that East is void in spades and holds two trump, even then, one would need to be the ace.

 Your ace of spades walks the board.
 Okay, that's your third trick, now you can relax knowing you've made your point.

 Since this is alone call, and knowing your point is secure, it's time to if East has any trump left.
-Many euchre players play in mysterious ways just to confuse their opponents.
 Here is where you would play your last trump.
-What you're hoping for is to pick up any small trump East may have, or if they don't have any then maybe they have a stopper spade and will play it on this trump lead.
+What you're hoping for is to pick up any small trump.
+If they don't have trump then maybe they will throw-off their high spade.

 Everything has worked out as planned and you have made a successful lone call.

 Euchre is a game of chance because you never know what cards are out against you.
-There are hands where even though you do everything right you're still going to be euchred.
+There are hands where even though you do everything right; you're still going to be euchred.
 Yes, it is a little humiliating when it happens on a lone call.
-But cards can be fickle and turn on you at any time.
-There are times when even the most promising hands can go wrong.
+However, the cards can be fickle and may turn on you at any time.
+These are the times when even the most promising hands can go wrong.

 You are dealer sitting at the top of the screen in the North seat.
 Everyone passes and you and pick up the jack of diamonds, then call alone.